Target audience: Teachers, Families

 Since it was established in 1983, the Australian Centre for Contemporary Art (ACCA) has built a reputation as a flagship contemporary art space.
 Situated in an award-winning iconic building in the Southbank arts precinct, ACCA describes itself as a champion of new art and bold ideas.

-The first is an evening session for teachers on Thursday 4 May.
+The first is a free∗ evening session for teachers on Thursday 4 May.
 Led by Artistic Director Max Delany, it will include a private exhibition talk and viewing of a major solo exhibition of Melbourne-based artist Claire Lambe, as part of ACCA’s Influential Australian Artist series.
 The 90-minute program will begin with a private viewing and floor talk of the current exhibition.

-On Sunday 7 May, the focus shifts to families, a fun day out that gives the opportunity to think and make at ACCA with practicing artists.
+On Sunday 7 May, the focus shifts to families, a free fun day out that gives the opportunity to think and make at ACCA with practicing artists.

 ACCA will present two, different 45-minute workshops designed by the practicing artists.
 Participants can rotate through these workshops across two hours.
 Each participant will make at least two artworks to take home.